dmarcuse/fvtt-adventure-bundler/README.md

 ![Screenshot showing the "Import bundle" button](.github/img/import_button.webp)

 Simply click the button, select your zile file, and the module will do the rest!
-Bundled assets will be uploaded to your Foundry instance automatically, so all you need to do is import the adventure.
+Bundled assets will be uploaded to your Foundry instance automatically, so all you need to do is import the adventure once the upload is complete.
+The directory used for uploading assets can be changed in the module settings.